 Content Creation (What you show)

-Recruitment marketing is marketing nonetheless which means content is kind.
+Recruitment marketing is marketing.
 Whether it’s to attract new hires, keep potential hires warm or even just for your existing team, content is the best strategy you can take.

 In fact, a study conducted by Potentialpark showed that 56% of their respondents admitted to seeing career related content or job ads.
 Of those respondents, 90% actually clicked on that content.